Here’s Everything You Need to Know About 2019 Kitchen Trends:

 A matte black faucet is right on trend for those who are embracing black in their kitchens.
 If you already have a mostly white kitchen, or a kitchen that features a lot of wood or stainless steel surfaces, installing a matte black faucet could be one easy approach to transitioning your kitchen into one of the latest color trends. if you want to update your kitchen without spending a lot on major renovations, you could replace your old kitchen faucet with a new matte black model.
 Also incorporate a few other black details.
 Perhaps paint the cabinetry or your kitchen island black so there is something else in the room that relates to the black faucet.
 Art framed in plain black frames could be another interesting possibility.

 I’ve seen interior designers pull off some environments that are really heavy on black — but, personally, I think the key to success with a black palette is to keep things on the light side.
-Small touches, exactly like a matter black faucet, can convey the look without making your kitchen look like the darkest of dungeons.
+Small touches, exactly like a matte black faucet, can convey the look without making your kitchen look like the darkest of dungeons.

 23. Polished Brass